-Rajkummar Rao and Aditi Rao Hydari are pastel gods in their recent photoshoot - In.com
+Rajkummar Rao and Aditi Rao Hydari are pastel gods in their recent photoshoot - in.com

-It needs to be noted that whenever a fresh Bollywood pair team up, they often create magic on screen with their films and also with their photo shoots.
-Recently, Bollywood actors Aditi Rao Hydari and Rajkummar Rao shared a single frame and the photos from the shoot are simply magical.
+This point needs to be noted that whenever a new Bollywood pair team up, they often weave magic on the silver screen with their film and sometimes also with their photo shoot.
+Recently, Bollywood actors Aditi Rao Hydari and Rajkummar Rao posed in a single frame and the photos from the shoot are simply WOW.

 Aditi Rao Hydari and Raj Kummar Rao for Elle India July Cover 2018 @rajkummar_rao @aditiraohydari @elleindiaofficial Editor : @supriya.dravid Fashion Editor : @rahulvijay1988 Creative Director : @mrudul.pathak Makeup & Hair (Aditi Rao) : @eltonjfernandez @inega.in Makeup & Hair ( Rajkumar Rao) : @nitin.ntd & @vijay.p.raskar Photogrpahy Assistant : @nithin_1990 & @abhivermaa Post Production : Tarun Khiwal Studio / @hussam.wahid & @lalitkumar.2004 . . . . . #Indian #fashion #photographer #tarunkhiwal #hasselbladmaster #iamnikon #nikonindia #broncolor #elle #elleindia #editorial